JasiekKaczmarczyk/cpp-project/README.md

 # cpp-project
 This repository contains project I made during OOP classes in C++.
-It simulated werehouse.
+It simulates werehouse.